act65/open-problems/problems/real-time-prediction.md

 Imagine a system that has to learn and predict with the same set of minimal resources.
 An obvious strategy might be to: predict now, consolidate/learn later?
 Which seems familiar?

+Explore-exploit-consolidate
+You have a limited resource; energy supply rate (and/or compute) but you must act in the real world (explore/exploit) while also learning (consolidating).

 #### Complex functions